Generalized signals on simplicial complexes: Introduction

 \section{Introduction}

 In recent years, there has been growing interest in analyzing signals supported on different domains.
-For signals supported on vertices of graphs such as brain signals and images, \gls{GSP} has emerged as a powerful tool \cite{OrtFroKov:J18, Ji19, JiaFenTay:J23}.
+For signals supported on vertices of graphs, \gls{GSP} has emerged as a powerful tool \cite{OrtFroKov:J18, LeuMarMou:J23, JiaFenTay:J23}.
 For signals supported on edges of simplicial complexes such as in telecommunication traffic flows, \gls{TSP} is developed \cite{BarSar:J20, SarBarTes:C21,BarSar:J20M, SarBar:C22}.
 The basic idea behind \gls{TSP} is based on the Hodge decomposition of signals, which decomposes a signal into three orthogonal components: the irrotational, solenoidal, and harmonic components.
 Like \gls{GSP}, this decomposition is also based on the eigenspaces of the Laplacian operator and enables the consideration of concepts such as frequency, Fourier transform, wavelets, and convolution \cite{RodFraSch:C22, YanIsuSch:J22}.

-These works have largely focused on the case when signals are scalars.
-However, in real-world applications, it is often necessary to analyze time-varying signals where each edge is associated with a discrete-time signal.
-To address this challenge, \cite{RodGraFra:J23} proposed a novel approach that embeds the signals in a product space, similar to the time-vertex framework in \gls{GSP} \cite{PerLouGraVan:C17, GraLouPer:J18, LouPer:J19}.
+These works have largely focused on the case when the signal on each edge is a scalar.
+To deal with discrete time-varying signals, \cite{RodGraFra:C23} has proposed an approach that embeds the signals in a product space, similar to the time-vertex framework in GSP \cite{PerLouGraVan:C17, GraLouPer:J18, LouPer:J19}.
 By leveraging smoothness over both spatial and temporal domains, this method is able to effectively reconstruct time-varying flows.
 Using a similar strategy, \cite{MonKriBef:J23} proposed an online imputation method for edge flows.